mihaiug/soa/rest-ws-using-jax-rs/rest-phonebook-service/README.md

 Web Service Methods
 -------------------
-The methods implemented by the service are presented in the following table:
+The methods implemented by the REST service are presented in the following table:

 Method  |URI path                                        | Description                        | Expected Results
 --------|----------------------------------------------- | ---------------------------------- | --------------------------------------------